apify-projects/apify-orchestrator/README.md

 // Automatically split the input in multiple parts, if necessary, and start multiple Runs const runRecord = await client.actor(actorId).callBatch(
-    'my-job',                             // the Run/batch name (if multiple Runs are triggered, it will become a prefix) urls,                                 // an array used to generate the input inputGenerator,                       // a function to generate the input { respectApifyMaxPayloadSize: true }, // tell the Orchestrator to split the input respecting the API limit );
+    'my-job',                             // the Run/batch name (if multiple Runs are triggered, it will become a prefix) sourceUrls,                           // an array used to generate the input inputGenerator,                       // a function to generate the input { respectApifyMaxPayloadSize: true }, // tell the Orchestrator to split the input respecting the API limit );